About the survey

 In this second wave of survey, the objective was to understand how individuals had been affected as a result of the April-May economic lockdown.
 The survey also asked about employment status at the time of interview to understand how individuals are coping and how the labour market is recovering post-lockdown.

-Early findings from the first (field) and second (phone) waves will be published as part of the State of Working India 2021 report on the impact of Covid-19 on India’s labour market.
+Early findings from the first (field) and second (phone) waves have been published as part of the State of Working India 2021 report on the impact of Covid-19 on India’s labour market.